PAIDiPaidThis.com

 • Acrylic partial dentures are the standard option and are what the NHS provides.

-• NHS dentures of any kind fall under Band 3, a fixed £332.10 in England from 1 April 2026.
+• NHS dentures of any kind fall under Band 3, a fixed £332.10 in England from 1 April 2026, whatever material is actually used to make an NHS-eligible plate.

 What people actually paid